Skip to content

 Sell puts vs buy puts?

 Buying puts: pay premium for downside protection.
 Selling cash-secured puts: receive premium, obligation to buy at strike if assigned.
-Selling typically more profitable long-term (volatility premium favours sellers).
+Historically, sellers have tended to capture a volatility premium that buyers pay.
 Wheel strategy: sell puts → assigned → sell covered calls → repeat.
 Generates income with stock acquisition discipline.

 Related Calculators